Tony Conigliaro: Baseball career

-On August 18, 1967, the Red Sox were playing the California Angels at Fenway Park.
+On August 18, 1967, in his 95th game of the season, the Red Sox were playing the California Angels at Fenway Park.
 Conigliaro, batting against Jack Hamilton, was hit by a pitch on his left cheekbone and was carried off the field on a stretcher.
 He sustained a linear fracture of the left cheekbone and a dislocated jaw with severe damage to his left retina.
-The batting helmet he was wearing did not have the protective ear-flap that has since become standard, partly due to this incident.
+He was left with 20–300 vision and stabbing headaches.
+Those in attendance knew the injury was serious from the sound of the ball striking Conigliaro.
+The batting helmet he was wearing did not have the protective ear-flap that has since become standard partly due to this incident.